CleverCloud/doc.clever-cloud.com/deploy/addon/cellar.md

 ---
 title: Cellar, a S3-like object storage service
 position: 3
-shortdesc: Cellar is a Amazon S3-compatible file storage system created and hosted by Clever Cloud.
+shortdesc: Cellar is an Amazon S3-compatible file storage system created and hosted by Clever Cloud.
 tags:
 - addons
 keywords: